 We are proud to offer all of our pupils a well-sequenced and progressive Westacre Curriculum which is engaging, exciting and innovative.
 This ensures that all of our children develop and build on the knowledge and skills they need to grow and learn together from different starting points.

-Our curriculum has been designed to encompass knowledge and understanding of the world in which we live.
+Our curriculum has been designed to encompass knowledge and understanding of the world in which our pupils live.
 The topics have been designed to complement and build on one another with clear progression and links so that they are able to acquire a deeper understanding of concepts and apply their knowledge in different contexts.

-At the end of each topic we offer our families the opportunity to showcase their learning through our planned topic exhibitions.
-Our School Values, along with British Values, are at the heart of our curriculum.
+Parents, carers and families are an important and valued part of our school community.
+At the end of each topic we offer our families the opportunity to share, celebrate and showcase pupils’ learning through our planned home learning projects which are exhibited around school.
 Our ultimate aim for all of our pupils is for them to be independent, motivated and successful learners in readiness for the next stage of their education.

 Westacre Warm Ups

 Westacre Warmups are created to help support you and your children with the learning they will be doing throughout the year.
 You are not expected to do the related activities in one session because we want you to spend quality time learning and consolidating with your children at a convenient and suitable time for your family.

 We believe that with a weekly reading book, a Topic Based Homework Project and access to Westacre Warm Ups, you will be able to enjoy supporting your children and helping them before they learn new things.
 The activities identified can also be used to consolidate and check on the learning your children are achieving at school overtime.

 The Education City activities will be specific to the learning that will happen in the classroom and we hope that with your support your children will be more confident within the classroom because of the learning they may have done beforehand.
 The children enjoy the interactive activities in the classroom and we hope that overtime this will support the children to make as much progress as possible.